netscaler/netscaler-xds-adaptor/docs/cpx-licensing.md

 -  **LS_IP (License Server IP)** – Specify the License Server IP address(for example: Citrix ADM IP address).

 -  **LS_PORT (License Server Port)** – Specifying the License Server port is not mandatory.
-You must specify the ADM port only if you have changed the port.
+Specify the ADM port only if you have changed the port.
 The default port is 27000.